FarronF/limerick-council-meetings/meetings/2019/03/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th January 2019.md

 Scheme in Limerick, and has contracted out the operation of this scheme to a

 private company.
+The NTA has previously agreed to an extension to the Coca
+---
-The NTA has previously agreed to an extension to the Coca--- Cola Bike Scheme in Limerick, but this has not been able to proceed to date
+Cola Bike Scheme in Limerick, but this has not been able to proceed to date

 due to issues the NTA has experienced in obtaining new equipment.
 This has